 Place: Valley Forge Middle School, 105 W Walker Rd, Wayne, PA 19087

 Join us for an evening of fun, education and great chances of some exceptional gear and services!

 Our guest speaker at this year’s show is the incomparable “Underwater Oz.”
 Oz will take your understanding of where trout lie to new levels through his entertaining and educational presentation.
 Oz films trout underwater to gain unique insight to their habits.
 He’ll be generously sharing his knowledge with us.

 Its 800-plus members and affiliates are engaged in the fight to preserve our precious cold water resources.
 All similarly inclined persons are invited to join in our efforts.

 Valley Forge Trout Unlimited general meetings are open to the public.
 They are held the second Thursday of each month, with the exception of June, July, and August.
-Meetings are held at the Fairfield Inn on Route 100, just north of Exton.
+Meetings are held at the East Whiteland Township Building, at 209 Conestoga Rd, Malvern 19355, just off of the 401 Exit of Route 202.
 Meeting time is 7:30 p.m.
 Click Here for more information

 Valley Forge Trout Unlimited is an active chapter effectively working to advance conservation efforts and the sport of fly fishing.

 Project Healing Waters

 Project Healing Waters is a nationwide program administered through the Veteran’s Administration that introduces fly fishing to veterans.
 Our chapter began this outreach program in 2012 and it is growing rapidly.
 Click here for more information how we’re engaging our veterans in this rejuvenating project and how you can take part.